sktime/enhancement-proposals/steps/27_pretrain_parameters/step.md

 This STEP centralizes the discussion of edge cases for global forecasters and pretraining-compatible models with respect to pretrained parameters.

 ## Related issues
 * https://github.com/sktime/sktime/issues/10151
 * https://github.com/sktime/skbase/issues/554

+## Concepts

+### Pretrained attributes
+These refer to attributes of the class changed or created during a `.pretrain` call.

+### Pretrained parameters
+Refer to the mode parameters (e.g. neural network weights, a XGBoost fitted model for ar eduction forecaster) that are global and not task-specific.

+### Fit attributes
+Parameters changed or created during `.fit` call

+### Fit parameters
+Task-specific model parameters.
+For global models, there might be no fit parameters.
+For classical statistical models such as ARIMA, which have task-specific implementations, all ARIMA parameters are fit parameters.

+### Fine-tunable models
+Models that can have incremental pretraining rounds, without needing to be pretrained from scratch.
+XGBoost with reduction is not fine-tunable.

+## Use-cases

+### Pretrained, fit

+State change: `pretrained` -> `fitted`
+Classical usage of global models.
+Pretraining step learns pretrained parameters and set pretrained attributes, which are later used in `fit` for tasks that might be different from the ones seen in pretraining step.

+### Pretrained, clone

+State change: `pretrained` -> `pretrained`

+Common in composition with global models.
+Pretrained models are cloned for usage in pipelines, ensembles and also cross-validation.

+### pretrained, pretrain again (finetuning)

+Stage change: `pretrained` -> `pretrained`

+This use-case triggers different behaviours depending on the model.

+* Finetuning: for models that support finetuning, this would use new data to change pretrained parameters and therefore attributes.
+One potential challenge here is that we use multiton pattern and we should be careful to allow finetuning **without side effects**, i.e., when finetuning this instance, other instances that had the same initial pretrained parameters should not be affected.
+Therefore, the *memory location* of pretrained attributes should change after this call.
+* No support for finetuning: for reduction forecasters, for example, this would lead to undoing the first pretrain step and doing it again from scratch.
+If the two pretrain steps are called with the same data (and seeds are properly set), both calls would result in the same pretrained parameters.

+### pretrained, `set_params`

+This is a more delicate use-case.
+This pattern can have two objectives:
+* Changing model hyperparameters to prepare to a finetuning pretrain call.
+In this case, some changes of hyperparameters might be incompatible with current pretrained state.
+* Changing he model with new hyperparameters to obtain an entirely new estimator, without the intention of finetuning.

+This use-case is intrinsically related to the behaviour of `reset`, which is called during a `set_params` call.
+Should reset also reset pretrained attributes?
+This answer also defines what `set_params` does for models that can be finetuned.

+In terms of user experience, the best option could be `set_params` only resetting pretrained attributes if explicitely told to do so.
+This would make current models and behaviour similar to what is expected in hyperparameter tuning pipelines and compositions.

+One edge case is a ML model (e.g XGBoost) in a hyperparameter tuning pipeline.
+The user might try to tune a pretrained Reduction model in a grid search, for example.
+However, it is not possible to, for example, change the `max_depth` of the tree and keep the pretrained state.
+In this case, we should decide if the model fails or it resets to `new` state.

+The important aspect here is notice that calling `set_params` in a model that is `fitted` can lead to different behaviours for global and local models.
+For example, calling `set_params` to a fitted ARIMA make it go back to `new` state.
+Calling `set_params` to a global Neural Network, to change the learning rate, should make it go to `new` or to `pretrained` state?

+### Initialization, fit

 ## Problem